janousy/CDL/bbc/BBC.md

 [https://www.postgresql.org/](https://www.postgresql.org/)

-- Within postgres, setup a user `postgres` (created by default) and set the password to `postgres`
+- Within Postgres, set up a user `postgres` (created by default) and set the password to `postgres`
 - If you choose a different username and password, adjust the credentials within the files `bbc/data/pipeline/label/write_db.py` and `bbc/model/src/data.py` accordingly.
-- Setup a database `bbc-news` , and create two tables:
+- Set up a database `bbc-news`, and create two tables:

 ```sql
 CREATE TABLE IF NOT EXISTS bbc_test (